dotnet/source-build/Documentation/poison-report-format.md

 - Localization assemblies, e.g. .../langcode/Assembly.Resources.dll
 - Reference assemblies (these should not ship, but also will very rarely cause problems).
 - Test or resource assemblies - these should be removed.
+- N-1 (previously-source-built) assemblies included in shipping packages to break cycles - this is expected behavior.
+Usually this use case is covered by reference packages but in rare cases we need to actually run an N-1 binary in the build.

 ### Hash